rainman456/vidoechat/README.md

 # `go mod tidy && go run main.go `

-# if youd'd like to run on render sign up with your repo provider e.g github or gitlab and use this as the build command
+# if you would  like to run on render sign up with your repo provider e.g github or gitlab and use this as the build command

 # `go mod tidy && go build -tags netgo -ldflags '-s -w' -o app`